SGSSS Apply.

 A Whole Person Approach to assessing PGR potential

-We are trialling a new student applicant marking framework for the allocation of studentships in 2021/22 (starting in 2022/23).
-The purpose of the new framework is to contribute to attracting and recruiting a wider set of applicants, particularly those traditionally underrepresented.
-It does this by more explicitly assessing potential to flourish within the PhD in ways that go beyond academic achievements.
-Please see the SGSSS Student-led Open Competition for details on the new marking framework.
+We use a student applicant marking framework for the allocation of studentships that takes a Whole Person Approach.
+Introduced for the 2021/22 competition cycle (for entry in 2022/23), this framework aims to attract and recruit a wider range of applicants, particularly those traditionally underrepresented.
+It does this by explicitly assessing applicants’ potential to flourish within the PhD in ways that go beyond academic achievements.
+Please see the SGSSS Student-led Open Competition for details on the marking framework.

 Accessible Information